Phase Shifting Human Circadian Rhythms: Influence of Sleep Timing, Social Contact,

 G.Richardson, B Tate.

 "But in a modern world where the constraints of environmental time are less and less important, the circadian clock still imposes rigid boundaries on the timing of sleep and alert wakefulness that are increasingly perceived as limitations on human performance.
 This conflict underlies the sleep 'disorders' of jet lag and shiftwork sleep disruption, problems that are not really diseases at all, but instead reflect normal function of circadian timing in the context of extraordinary demands on sleep-wake scheduling."
-Full Abstract
+Abstract

 Light Entrainment of the Mammalian Biological Clock.